 Maryellen Sciallo, 860-236-4511 x3722 , MSciallo@thevillage.org

-Services are available in Hartford and Bloomfield and are most often provided in the family’s home.
+Services are available in Hartford, Bloomfield and Windsor, and are most often provided in the family’s home.
 At times, services may also be provided at a child’s school or day care setting, or sessions may take place at another location decided upon by the program and family (e.g., library, another agency).

-This program is funded by Connecticut Departments of Children and Families and Public Health through the Maternal, Infant and Early Childhood Home Visiting program.
+This program is funded by Connecticut Departments of Children and Families through the Maternal, Infant and Early Childhood Home Visiting program and the Connecticut Judicial Branch through the VOCA Assistance Grant.